-Heralded linear optical CPHASE-gates are not known to the authors, however, the post-selected version of the gate is known that require no auxiliary photons (only two photons encoding the transformed state enter the circuit)~\cite{Kieling_2010}.
-The probability of the post-selected CPHASE operation depends on the gate parameter $\varphi$ and is given by~\cite{Kieling_2010}:
+The most-efficient linear optical implementation of the { CPHASE} gate known today operates with postselection~\cite{Kieling_2010}.
+It requires no auxiliary photons (only two photons encoding the transformed state enter the circuit).
+The probability of the post-selected { CPHASE} operation depends on the gate parameter $\varphi$ and is given by~\cite{Kieling_2010}

-which is plotted in Fig.~\ref{fig:fig_4} as a function of generated state parameter $\alpha=\varphi/4$.
-As can be seen from the figure, the gate operates most effectively at small values of $\alpha$, becoming deterministic at $\alpha\rightarrow{}0$.
-Notice that at $\alpha\in[\pi/12,\pi/4)$ CPHASE-gate-based scheme efficiency is lower than for the static CZ-gate-based one.
-Therefore, taking efficiency into account the choice between the two linear optical circuits depends on the specific target state: if $\alpha\in[0,\pi/12]$ the circuit based on the CPHASE-gate performs better, while if $\alpha\in[\pi/12,\pi/4)$, the CZ-gate-based circuit is better.
-In what follows we will compare our results with the ones corresponding to most effective post-selected implementation of the CZ- and CPHASE-gates.
-We understand, however, that the practical usage of the post-selected circuits is dubious.
+which is plotted in Fig.~\ref{fig:fig_3} as a function of generated-state parameter $\alpha=\varphi/4$.
+As can be seen from the Fig.~\ref{fig:fig_3}, the gate operates most effectively at small values of $\alpha$, becoming deterministic at $\alpha\rightarrow{}0$.
+Notice that at $\alpha\in[\pi/12,\pi/4)$ the efficiency of the { CPHASE} gate--based scheme is lower than of the static { CZ} gate--based one.
+Therefore, if one takes efficiency into account, the choice between the two linear optical circuits depends on the specific target state: if $\alpha\in[0,\pi/12]$, the circuit based on the { CPHASE} gate performs better, whereas if $\alpha\in[\pi/12,\pi/4)$, the { CZ} gate--based circuit is better.
+In what follows we will compare our results with results corresponding to the most effective post-selected implementation of the { CZ} and { CPHASE} gates, as well as to the less-effective heralded { CZ} gate.
+We understand, however, that practical usage of the post-selected circuits is dubious.